Monsoon Palace: In popular culture

 The Monsoon Palace was used as a location for the filming of the 1983 James Bond film, Octopussy.
 It appears as the residence of the principal villain, an exiled Afghan prince named Kamal Khan (Louis Jourdan).
 Sequences shot at the palace include a 'tiger' hunt on elephants where James Bond (Roger Moore) escapes from the palace and is pursued into the jungle and the finale, complete with a battle in the courtyard and an escape by Union Jack hot-air balloon.
 Other footage in the film was shot at Shiv Niwas Palace and the Lake Palace Hotel.
 However, scenes showing Bond eating dinner inside the palace, running between rooms, sliding down the grand staircase and finally a basement rendezvous for the villains in the film, were not shot inside the Monsoon Palace, nor were the sets for those sequences based on the layout or features of the Monsoon Palace.
 In 2008 The Cheetah Girls filmed the song "Dance Me If You Can", for their Indian movie, at the palace.

 Visitor information

 The Monsoon Palace is 5 km west of Udaipur and overlooks Lake Pichola.
 The palace can be accessed by a winding road through the surrounding Sajjan Singh Sanctuary by taxi or 'auto rickshaw'.
 The palace and the Sajjan Singh Sanctuary are major attractions and are open to visitors until sunset.
-A boat ride across Lake Pichola in Udaipur provides excellent views of the palace and allows visitors to enjoy the scenic beauty of the palace.
+A boat ride across Lake Pichola in Udaipur provides views of the palace and allows visitors to view the palace.
 Udaipur is well connected by road and air links to all parts of the country.